Signer #94: Joel Bunker (also Bonker and Bouker)

 Joel is a “wagonmaker” and “wagon repairer” in 1885 and 1888 directories for Jackson County, alongside other members of the Bunker clan (356, 394).
 The 1885 listing also includes Joel’s son-in-law, George, and his son Martin, a painter.

 Signer #94, Joel Bunker died in 1888, probably during the summer months.
-A collateral descendant cites an article in the Jackson Daily Citizen from July 14, 1888.
-It states that “Joel Bunker is in precarious condition owing to infirmities incident to old age.
+An article in the Jackson Daily Citizen from July 14, 1888, states that “Joel Bunker is in precarious condition owing to infirmities incident to old age.
 Last Tuesday night his life was despaired of and the indications are that the end is near” (“Joel Bunker”).

-Mary, then widowed, reports in this census that she has no surviving children.
+Mary, by now widowed, reports in this census that she has no surviving children.

 According to his death certificate, Joel’s son Martin J. Bunker died in Grass Lake on May 22, 1904, at age 68.
-The cause entered on his death certificate surmises “Probably organic disease of heart.”
-His occupation is listed as cooper, and he appears to have never married.
+The cause set down on his death certificate surmises, in shorthand, that “Probably organic disease of heart” was responsible.
+His occupation is listed as cooper, and he never married.
 His sister Mary serves as the informant on the document.
-Martin Bunker’s death certificate is the last to contain any specifics regarding his parents’ birthplace.
+Martin Bunker’s death certificate is the last official document to contain any specific information pertaining to his parents’ birthplace.

 With Ida serving as informant, Mary Bunker died in April 1908 from “Cancer of the small intestine.”
 She was 75.